Episcopal Conference of Senegal, Mauritania, Cape Verde and Guinea-Bissau

-The Senegal has not an episcopal conference of their own, but Senegal is part of the episcopate of the Conference of Bishops of Senegal, Mauritania, Cape Verde, and Guinea Bissau (French: Conférence des Bishop's du Sénégal, de la Mauritanie, du Cap-Vert et de Guinée-Bissau).
+The Conference of Bishops of Senegal, Mauritania, Cape Verde, and Guinea Bissau (Conférence des Eveques du Sénégal, de la Mauritanie, du Cap-Vert et de Guinée-Bissau) is the episcopal conference of the Catholic Church in Senegal Mauritania, Cape Verde and Guinea Bissau.

-It is a member of the Episcopal Conférence Régionale de l'Afrique de l'Ouest Francophone (CERAO) Symposium of Episcopal Conferences and of Africa and Madagascar (SECAM).
+It is a member of the Episcopal Conférence Régionale de l'Afrique de l'Ouest Francophone (CERAO) Symposium of Episcopal Conferences of Africa and Madagascar (SECAM).

+Presidents

 List of presidents of the Bishops' Conference: